Frequently Asked Questions

 2) It is a FAST SALE and FAST CASH !!
 We move very quickly - usually 10 days or less.
 If you are in a foreclosure situation or bankruptcy situation, we can help you with your situation.
 We buy Houston homes in any condition for cash !

-3) CERTAINITY !!!
-When we make a CASH offer for a home in "as is" condition with a closing date of 10 days or less then you can have confidence that your home will be sold.
+3) NO WAITING - CERTAINITY !!!
+When we make a CASH offer for a home in "as is" condition with a closing date of 15 days or less then you can have confidence that your home will be sold.
 When you list a home with a realtor, your home is just one of many in their property inventory.
 Why wait months on a realtor who may never sell your home?
 To sell your home, send us an email or give us a call!